 Originally, the building was going to be built next to Court 17.
 Why was the location changed?

 The decision to relocate the project to a site next to the Snoqualmie Library Building along the Prairie Line was made for two reasons.
 First, the selected location better integrates Milgard Hall into the academic core of campus.
-Second, the original location is better suited for future development of student life facilities, given its proximity to Court 17 and the University Y.
+Second, the original location is better suited for future development of student life facilities, given its proximity to Court 17 and the University YMCA.

 For more information on the Milgard Hall project, contact Shannon Thompson, Project Manager.